codecyrus/cicd-learnings/PITCHME.md

 ## Beryllium CI/CD

-- IaC
+- Better IaC
-- No push to master branch
+- No push to `master` branch
 - MR approvers to do code review
 - Deployment with Foundation and Juju
 - Common bundle for all the deployments